Fantasy football free-agent forecast: Week 3

 Jerick McKinnon, San Francisco 49ers

 He was worth adding as a speculative buy last week, and the injury to Raheem Mostert (knee) makes McKinnon virtually a must-own in all formats.
 While Mostert’s injury is being described as a mild sprain, it still could cost him time.
+Furthermore, now Tevin Coleman is expected to miss several weeks.
 The 49ers cannot afford to lose any other players, and it will be all hands on deck to find a way going forward.
 McKinnon saw the ball only three times, making the most of it, with 77 yards and a score in Week 2.
 He travels to the New York Giants in Week 3.

 Availability: 41%

-Note: UPDATE: Freeman agreed to join the Giants Tuesday and will be worked into the mix before eventually becoming the lead back.
-His upside is greater than Lewis’, but gamers should be more inclined to play Lewis in Week 3, due to Freeman needing time to get up to speed on the playbook.
-Freeman is the better add over the course of the season, although he’s still injury-prone and has drastically more worth in PPR than standard scoring.
-He’s still a proven veteran with something to prove.